do-community/demo-app/README.md

 tail -f /var/log/cloud-init-output.log
 ```

-After a few minutes, our launch process will have completed!
-When it does, open your load balancer IP address in a browser and check out your status page!
+After a few minutes, the launch process will have completed.

+When it does, open your load balancer IP address in a browser and to see your status page!

 ## The DigitalOcean Control Panel